We hold that Scripture contains three primary teachings about church leadership:

-1 - There must be a plurality of elders and/or pastors (see below)
+There is to be a plurality of elders and pastors

-Furthermore, the elders (and Pastors) at Plainfield Bible Church all have equal authority.
-The Scriptures view elders / pastors with the same degree of authority, therefore, so do we.
+In addition, PBC elders and pastors have equal authority.
+The Scriptures view both with the same degree of authority.

 Practically, decisions have elder approval and unanimity.
 This approach is not impractical but rather encourages communication, protects unity and necessitates consistent prayer.
 If elders strive to selflessly please Christ (Phil.
 2:5-8) then unanimity is not only possible, but prefered.

 Multiple passages explicitly and implicitly instruct the local church to develop and appoint a group of elders (Acts 14:23, 15:2, 15:4, 15:22-23, 20:17; James 5:14; I Peter 5:1-5)

 In addition, the Bible names elder and overseer (i.e. shepherd / pastor) interchangeably (Acts 14:23; I Tim.
 3:1-5; Titus 1:7; I Peter 5:1-4)

 A biblically qualified group of leaders with equal authority in the local church